Repositorios-de-Estudio/ingles-kings-college-london/README.md

 - The dog swam across the river, to the end
 - The duck swam past the boat
 - I swam from this side of the lake and along the park
+- The pond is on main avenue

 ### Ejemplos:
 - Bobby the cat is between the plant and the sofa
 - Bobby the cat is behind the sofa
 - Bobby the cat is in front of the tv
 - Bobby the cat is under the table
+- Bobby the cat is to the right of the plant
+- Bobby the cat is to the left of the plant
+- Bobby the cat is next to the plant
+- Bobby the cat is near the plant

 ## Ejemplos compuestos:
 - The man is running with the dog through the forest